Siege of Namur (1914): Battle of Liège, 4–16 August

 The Battle of Liège was the first engagement in the German invasion of Belgium and the first battle of World War I. The attack on the city began on 5 August 1914 and lasted until 16 August, when the last fort was surrendered.
-Railways needed by the German armies in eastern Belgium, were closed during the early part of the siege and by the morning of 17 August, the German First, Second and Third Armies were free to resume their advance to the French frontier.
+Railways needed by the German armies in eastern Belgium, were closed during the early part of the siege and by the morning of 17 August, the German 1st, 2nd and 3rd armies were free to resume their advance to the French frontier.
 The Belgian field army withdrew from the Gete towards Antwerp from 18–20 August and Brussels was captured unopposed on 20 August.
 The siege of Liège lasted for eleven days, rather than the two days anticipated by the Germans.
-General Karl von Bülow the German Second Army commander, established Angriffsgruppe Namur under the command of General Max von Gallwitz with the Guard Reserve Corps, XI Corps taken from the Third Army of General Max von Hausen and a division of the VII Reserve Corps, with c.
-107,000 men which advanced on Namur on 16 August and appeared in strength before Namur on 20 August.
+General Karl von Bülow the German Second Army commander, established Angriffsgruppe Namur (General Max von Gallwitz) with the Guards Reserve Corps, XI Corps taken from the 3rd Army (General Max von Hausen) and a division of the VII Reserve Corps, with c.
+107,000 men that advanced on Namur on 16 August and appeared in strength before Namur on 20 August.
 The 3rd Army guarded the southern flank along the Meuse and the 2nd Army attacked towards Charleroi, which prevented all but one French regiment from reaching Namur to reinforce the garrison.